timothypesi/API-s-In-Python/README.md

 # Api's-In-Python

-Fetching data from APIs in Python is a common task for developers who need to retrieve information from web-based services.
-An API, or Application Programming Interface, is a set of rules and protocols that enable communication between two different software applications.

 Python provides several libraries and tools that make it easy to consume APIs and extract data.
 One of the most popular libraries for fetching data from APIs in Python is requests.
 This library allows you to make HTTP requests and handle responses in a variety of formats, including JSON, XML, and HTML.

 To fetch data from an API in Python, you'll need to follow a few basic steps.
 First, you'll need to import the requests library and any other libraries you need for parsing and processing data.
 Next, you'll need to construct a request to the API, specifying any necessary headers, parameters, or authentication tokens.
 Once you've sent the request, you'll need to handle the response and extract the relevant data.